General Gig Harbor Real Estate FAQs

 • Data-driven analysis specific to the Peninsula

-• Honest guidance tailored to where you are in your right-sizing journey
+• Honest guidance tailored to your right-sizing journey

 How long have you been in real estate?

-I have been in real estate for 17 years and during that time I have worn just about every hat the industry has to offer.
+17 years -- and during that time I have worn just about every hat the industry has to offer.

-I started my career right here in Gig Harbor with Hawkins-Poe Inc., built and led my own team with an Inside Sales Associate, two Buyer Brokers, and a Transaction Coordinator, then moved to John L. Scott in Silverdale where I spent two and a half years as Managing Broker overseeing an office that started with 55 agents.
-That experience, watching hundreds of transactions from every angle, managing the people and the problems and the market shifts, gave me a depth of knowledge that most brokers never accumulate.
+I started my career right here in Gig Harbor with Hawkins-Poe, built and led my own team, then spent two and a half years as Managing Broker overseeing 55 agents across the South Sound.
+Watching hundreds of transactions from every angle gave me a depth of knowledge that most brokers never accumulate.

-In late 2024 I made the deliberate decision to step back from management and return to what I love most: working directly with clients.
-I came back to Hawkins-Poe Inc. as a solo broker, which means when you hire me you get 17 years of Gig Harbor experience working for you personally, not handed off to a team member.
+In November 2024 I made the deliberate decision to step back from management and return to what I love most: working directly with clients as a solo broker at Hawkins-Poe.

 • 17 years in Gig Harbor real estate